sbaayel/curology/README.md

 _ Copy and past the following:  git clone https://github.com/sbaayel/curology.git

-_ When git clone is complete stay in the current folder and do : npm i This should install all the dependancies need to run the react frontend for the app.
+_ When git clone is complete navigate to the client inside the curology folder and do : npm i This should install all the dependancies need to run the react frontend for the app.

 _ Stay in the current directory and open a new window in terminal.